 You can read the benefits of Turmeric and tips to use it for cooking here.

-How to add Turmeric to food to relieve cold symptoms
+How to add turmeric in food to relieve cold symptoms

-The benefits of drinking turmeric milk is many and it is so easy to make.
+The benefits of drinking turmeric milk are many and it is so easy to make.

-Turmeric can be added to eggs, marinades, fish, meat, curries and stir-fries for not only making the food look appetising but also beneficial.
+- Turmeric can be added to eggs, marinades, fish, meat, curries and stir-fries for not only making the food look appetizing but also beneficial.

 Perhaps one of the most popular and commonly used spice in any cuisine.

 Cinnamon helps to stimulate blood making our body warm.

 It is a good cold reliever and expectorant.
 It helps to reduce congestion, dislodge phlegm and dry runny nose.

 How to add cinnamon in food to relieve cold symptoms